open-sauced/maintainer-intro-course/getting-practical.md

 #### Writing Your First Issue

-- In your repository, click on the "Issues" tab and then the "New issue" button.
+- In your repository, click the "Issues" tab and then the "New issue" button.

   ![create issue](./assets/images/create-issue.png)